 We value the opportunities that the School makes available both to pupils and to staff.

 We value the various communities of which we form part, not least former pupils and parents.

 We recognise the value of seeking the highest quality in all that we do.

 Promoting and safeguarding our pupils’ welfare is essential as we seek to empower them to thrive and to flourish, finding personal fulfilment through the various strands of their lives at School.
 We seek to support the development of resilience and self-esteem through their participation in a varied programme of enriching activities, celebrating diversity and encouraging individualism.

 Oundle has long shown itself to be open to innovation and change, combining a strong and traditional educational model with new disciplines, techniques and facilities.
 The School’s ability and willingness to develop its delivery of an academic curriculum has been the defining measure of its success.
 The firm academic foundation that the School has built allows us to adopt and develop new approaches in pedagogy and technology.
-We aim to promote scholarship and research, and, in time, to position the School as a global leader of education.

 We recognise that the journey through adolescence is seldom straightforward.
 An important part of our educational responsibility is therefore to enable our pupils to celebrate their growing maturity, as well as to come to terms with personal challenge.
 We want every pupil at Oundle to know that they are cared for.
-They should feel that they are listened to and that we are all working together towards a common goal, which is for them to thrive.
-All staff have a role to play in the pastoral care of the pupils.

 The role of the Bursarial team is to support the vision of both Oundle School and Laxton Junior School.
 The pupils and their education guide all decisions.
 We aim to provide a world-class, inspiring environment in which the highest standard of education is delivered, instilling confidence in the School’s community by ensuring value for money and respect for the charitable funds we manage.